 Cyrix also released an oddball 5×86 CPU in August 1995.
 This was really a throwback to the 486DLC, in that it wasn’t really a 586-class CPU.
 It had a 486 data bus with a 4x clock multiplier and some advanced fifth-generation features, such as branch prediction, but it didn’t have the full Pentium instruction set.
 Cyrix only sold the chip for about six months, discontinuing it when the 6×86 was ready for market.
 AMD’s similarly named 5×86 was a less advanced CPU but it stayed on the market longer because it took longer for AMD to release a Pentium-class Socket 7 CPU.

 The Cyrix 6×86/M II series

 The Cyrix 6×86 was a revolutionary CPU for its time, offering about 30% better performance than a Pentium, at least when it came to integer performance.
 But Cyrix used its controversial “P-rating,” selling 133 MHz chips as equivalent to Intel 166 MHz parts.
 This could be deceptive, because the motherboard you used could affect the overall performance, and the Cyrix chip’s math performance was nowhere near Intel’s.
 The Cyrix chip was indeed fantastic for word processing and e-mail, but it wasn’t as good as an Intel or AMD CPU for 3D gaming.
 It was faster and better than AMD’s disappointing K5 CPU but was no match for AMD’s K6.

 The Cyrix chips sold well at first, because the performance beat Intel in some situations and AMD’s competing chip was late to market.
 Intel struck back by ramping up performance and lowering prices, and its better math performance helped it hang on to the enthusiast market.
 This relegated Cyrix mostly to entry-level machines.
-Compaq used their chips, as they were sympathetic to any alternative to Intel, and Packard Bell used them in its least expensive machines.
+Compaq used their chips occasionally, as they were sympathetic to any alternative to Intel, and Packard Bell used them in its least expensive machines.
 So did Emachines, from time to time.